Semrush helps you:

 Why are they important.

-And how a landing page can increase conversions on your site.
+And how an effective landing page can increase conversions on your site.

 What Is a Landing Page?